parekhparth/SimpleJavaWS/README.md

 Web service reads from cache and writes to disk.
 Cache invalidation happens during update and new value is pushed to cache after successful DB update

-The web service implementend in the template is Product Web Service with following model:
+The example web service implemented is "Product Web Service" where you can create, update and retrieve one or all the products.

+Produt model is described below:

 ## Product Data Model